obahareth/portfolio/src/content/intro.md

 Hey there—I'm Daniel.

-As a full-stack developer I have a passion for all facets of building incredible software.
+As a full-stack developer I have a passion for all facets of building great software.

 Although my skillset is diverse, **I specialise in front-end development**.
-I've worked on projects of different scale from start-to-finish both solo and part of a team.
+I've worked on projects of various scales from start-to-finish, both solo and as part of a team.

 **I'm keen to collaborate with passionate people** working on interesting projects.
 If that's you and you're looking for the right guy for a job, continue reading to